lagbolt/library/FRBRcatalogerrors/draft.md

 #### Catalog Enhancements

 As I mentioned above, all four discovery layers pull in data from external sources.
-In fact, if you click on ﻿"See all related resources" in Vega, the browser collects data from all of the following domains in addition to the catalog:
+In fact, if you click on "See all related resources" in Vega, the browser collects data from all of the following domains in addition to the catalog:

     iivega.com
     syndetics.com